Dave-team/Knowledge-base/Hiring.md

  - Share these notes and store them centrally after an interview - document them quickly after an interview

 ## Interview questions
+**Phone interview questions Papier**
+Experience
+- Can you speak to some of the projects you were involved with at X?
+- What tools did you work with?
+Like / dislike?
+- Did you develop or did you focus on using the tools as an end user?
+- High bar in SQL - what are some harder things you've built?
+- How was your team organized and how was work divided?

+Career path
+- What did you like and dislike in particular about this role?
+- Why are you looking to change?
+- What are you looking for? (if not answered already)
+- Why did you apply to this role in particular?

+Behaviour
+- Are you comfortable working directly with more senior stakeholders?
+- We have a lot of projects going on - tell us of a time when you had a lot going on and how dd you approach this?
+- Especially in the beginning, a lot of work is ambiguous - are you comfortable around this and how would you get started?
+- Startup life is different - how do you feel about that?

+Logistics
+- What is your notice period?
+- What are your salary expectations?
+- Location - requiring a visa

+**Round two interview questions Papier**
+*SQL questions: 5-10 minutes*

+Easy
+Can you explain what a join is?
+What types of joins do you know and what is the difference between them?
+What is the difference between a join and a union?
+And the difference between a union and a union all?
+Can you explain what a primary key is?
+Why would we need these?
+How would you find out if you have duplicates in your table?

+Medium
+Can you explain the difference between a WHERE and a HAVING clause?
+Can you tell us what a window function is?
+Which window functions do you know and what do they do?

+*Test runthrough: 20 minutes*

+*Behaviour  / role questions: 20 minutes*
+Data projects
+Describe a project you had the most fun doing.
+What was the part that you personally found the most exciting?
+Describe a project you found the most frustrating.
+What were the issues you ran into and how did you deal with them?

+Behaviour questions
+Because we are a small team supporting many teams, we often work on many projects at the same time.
+We juggle between complex SQL projects, ambiguous problems that need to be clarified with stakeholders and smaller ad-hoc tasks.
+Can you tell us how you would multitask and prioritise between projects?
+One of the consequences of working in a fast paced environment is that we all make mistakes.
+Can you tell us of a time when you made a mistake (e.g. delivered incorrect data)? (probe to understand what happened, how did they handle it and what did they learn from it)

+Situational questions
+Marketing tells you that the Spend for Facebook is off by 10%.
+What do you do?
+From what you know about the role and what we do, what do you think are some of the biggest challenges you’ll face?

+*Candidate questions + buffer: 15-20 minutes*

+**Other questions**
 Behaviour questions - look for STAR - What was the situation and how did you handle it?
 - Tell me of a time you were under strong pressure.
 - Tell me about a time when you realized that you built something and you realized the data is wrong afterwards.
 What did you do to fix this issue?
 (Look for: how did they communicate, how did they solve the root cause, how would they present the final improved results)